Xibuwo/RealTimeWeatherMod-EN/README.md

 After the first run, a configuration file is generated here: `BepInEx/config/chillwithyou.envsync.cfg`

+**Optional**: If you have [iGPU Savior](https://github.com/Small-tailqwq/iGPUSaviorMod) installed, some settings will also appear in the in-game MOD Settings tab for convenience.

 ### Weather API Providers
 This fork supports both Seniverse and OpenWeather.
 Select one using the `WeatherProvider` field.